mlatu-lang/rebel-libraries/README.md

 # rebel-libraries
-Libraries, programs, and files written in mlatu
+Libraries, and rulesets written in mlatu